 Letter groups - groups having one member from each overseas delegation for various activities and administrative functions.

-Letter groups met each day and took turns coordinating the daily wake up call, morning assembly, and night patrol.
+(holding a tennis ball between our foreheads - a letter group activity) Letter groups met each day and took turns coordinating the daily wake up call, morning assembly, and night patrol.

 I was in L grupu.
 Leadership, Life, Love.